 What Is Pseudomoniasis?

 Pseudomoniasis is the name of a bacterial infection caused by a Pseudomonas species bacteria.
-There are many various species of Pseudomonas in the aquatic environment, and the majority are not going to cause your fish any issues.
+It is sometimes called Pseudomonas infection.
+There are many different species of Pseudomonas in the aquatic environment, and the majority are not going to cause your fish any issues.
 Most aquatic bacteria live on the detritus that collects on the bottom of the aquarium or on the surface of plants and even the aquarium glass.
-They do not affect the fish unless some other problem or lesion occurs in the fish.
+They do not affect the fish unless some other stressor or lesion first weakens the fish's immune system.

 Symptoms of Pseudomoniasis in Fish

 Pseudomoniasis in fish resembles many other bacterial infections.
-These generalized signs are not specific to a Pseudomonas infection.
+These generalized signs are not specific to a Pseudomonas infection, but are commonly seen with any bacterial fish disease.

 Causes of Pseudomoniasis